kerridevlin/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first-year PhD student in Linguistics at UCLA.
-My broad research interests center on theoretical syntax, the syntax-semantics interface, and fieldwork.
-My aim is to conduct theoretically-oriented fieldwork on under-documented languages to yield versatile data that contributes to syntactic theory while simultaneously contributing to the documentation of endangered African languages.
-Currently, my research is on Avatime-- an endangered Kwa language spoken in the Volta region of Ghana.
+My research interests center on theoretical syntax, the syntax-semantics interface, and fieldwork.
+My aim is to conduct theoretically-oriented fieldwork on under-documented languages in order to advance syntactic theory while simultaneously contributing to the documentation of endangered African languages.
+Currently, my research focuses Avatime-- an endangered Kwa language spoken in the Volta region of Ghana.